alex-r-bigelow/hanpuku/README.md

 - (external project): Tools for quickly embedding back into a web page
 - Support text
 - Embed data, js, css in .ai file
-- Clean up the JS namespace, find some way to isolate scripts' reach to #dom svg
-- Somehow embed the Chrome debugging window as a view inside the widget (iframe? users will need to enable remote debugging...)
+- Somehow embed the Chrome debugging window as a view inside the widget
+ - users will need to enable remote debugging
+ - iframe?
+Also need to figure out how to link to embedded document
 - More samples, documentation

 #### Low priority